 Although it might seem easy to start another relationship with someone new and exciting, remember that you might find yourself in a similar situation if you do not fix, or at least explore, what created distance in your current and past relationships.
 Many of my clients prefer to wait until their partners make a change, but they fail to recognize how things can shift if they take the initiative.

-Make the decision daily to wake up grateful, interested, and interesting.
+To help avoid infidelity, make the decision daily to wake up grateful, interested, and interesting.
 Be patient and watch as your partner begins to change and your relationship transforms.
 If you are struggling with these concepts, take the initiative to find professional support to guide you through this process.
 Even if your relationship seems lifeless or has already ended, you owe it to yourself to practice being a great partner and learn how to bring a relationship back from the dead.

 Alison Fosbery, MA is a Registered Psychotherapist practicing in the Greater Toronto Area.